 Look after yourself.
 When people are under pressure the things that go out the window are often the factors that keep us well.
-Things like exercise/ sport, leisure activities, sleep, healthy eating, taking breaks, socialising with others and contributing to the community.
+Things like exercise ep, healthy eating, taking breaks, socialising with others, contributing to the community.
 These are the things that build resilience and help us cope with pressure.
 If you want to stay on top of your game, you've got to be proactive about your health.
-If there is a situation where you feel really wound up, take yourself off for a quick break and do something distracting - reducing the chance that you will 'lose your cool' at someone or something.

 Build in recovery time.
-If you want to stay productive and sustainable as a person on your farm, you've got to have breaks and inject recovery periods.
+If you want to stay productive and sustainable as a person on your farm you've got to have breaks and inject recovery periods.
 Think of the All Blacks in the World Cup, how they built up to compete each week.
-They wouldn't go out and play another game two days later.
-Within each week, tournament or World Cup they built in recovery periods to their schedule.
-It's no different with farming.
-Getting off the farm - whether its hunting, a catch up with mates, motocross or kids sport - gives you respite and recharges your body.
+They wouldn't go out and play artiger game two days later.
+Within each week y built in recovery periods to their schedule.
+It's no different with farming Getting off the farm - whether its hunting, tocross or kids sport giory you respite.